 Overview of program only.
 Details provided…….

 Communication and outreach to increase public awareness of program.

 Supplies, equipment provided.
 Education/information.

 Connect to BC1Call, Building Permits in the appropriate place

 Make sure that the description responds to the following recommendation made after the 2010 consultation: “Given strong public support but low awareness of this program, it is a priority to conduct more extensive promotion of the Home Renovation Support Program.
 This includes expanded outreach to young families throughout Greater Trail through daycares, family play groups, home & garden stores, libraries and other businesses and services that cater to young families.
 There also will be increased outreach to home renovation professionals and links to the RDKB building permits department.”

 Lead Paint Testing (should this be here????)

 Engagement of the home building sector - Contractor Training, what else?

-Soil Assessment (& Remediation?) in the Community
+Soil Assessment & Remediation in the Community

-Playgrounds, schools etc. Who remediates?Compliance Monitoring and Adaptation
+Upon request (typically from Teck, the City of Trail, or local residents), soil assessments are conducted for other sites including playgrounds, school yards, parks, picnic areas, rodeo grounds, play fields and other sites of concern.
+These situations typically involve sites receiving considerable use by children or the public, or where there are concerns about metals concentrations.
+In one case, the site qualified for improvement work which was carried out.
+The soil lead concentrations were below 5,000 ppm but the site was exposed and very accessible to the public.

+Monitoring, Evaluation and Continuous Quality Improvement

+Long-term Studies (2010 - )

+Remediated Soils: A study is being carried out to monitor metals concentrations on remediated yards and vegetable gardens over time.
+The study is expected to continue over the long-term to determine changes in measured soil metal concentrations.

+Produce sampling: Each year, a representative sample of garden produce is collected from approximately 30 properties.
+The sample is small and depends upon the produce that the gardeners are growing or have harvested.
+It is intended to correspond to the sampling done for the HHRA.

+Other Studies/Monitoring

+Grass Clipping assessment (2012): This was done to respond to questions from local gardeners, to determine what we should advise residents about the impacts of including grass clippings in garden compost.
+Samples of grass clippings were collected from 10 yards and analyzed for metal content.
+The results of the study have not yet been finalized.

+Data Management – Bruce to include overview as appropriate

-Describe how work will be evaluated/reviewed to determine the need for changes Summary and Conclusions
+Summary and Conclusions

 References